stellar-deprecated/starlight/Getting Started.md

 There is no friendbot, so you'll need to create a transaction funding accounts from the root account.

-## Experiment with the prototype Starlight SDK
+## Experiment with the prototype Starlight Go SDK

 The `sdk` directory contains the prototype Starlight Go SDK.